-Standard face/neck gaiters and bandanas are considered less effective and should be avoided.
+Bandanas are considered less effective and should be avoided.
+Gaiters may be worn with two layers or folded to make two layers.
+A face shield with a single-layer gaiter is not acceptable.
 Cloth face coverings with one-way valves or vents which allow air and respiratory droplets to be exhaled through a hole in the material, are not recommended if designed with an unfiltered exhalation valve or ventilation system.
 Face shields are not recommended as a replacement for face coverings due to their inability to minimize droplet spread to others.